-The implementing regulations for Section 106 require federal agencies to identify historic properties within the APE that may be affected by their undertakings through a "reasonable and good faith effort."
+The implementing regulations for Section 106 require federal agencies to make a reasonable and good faith effort to identify historic properties within the APE that may be affected by undertakings they sponsor, assist, or authorize.
 The federal agency must consider certain factors to ensure the inventory effort is both reasonable (in terms of intensity and scale) and carried out in good faith through development and execution (ACHP 2011).
-The reasonable and good faith inventory effort for the Project will consider multiple resource categories: historic, protohistoric, ethnographic (including TCPs), and archaeological resources.
+The CRMP includes protocols intended to meet the reasonable and good faith standard for the identification of multiple resource categories, including: historic, protohistoric, ethnographic (including TCPs), and archaeological resources.
 Inventory methods for these resource types vary but will be consistent with the SOI's Standards for Identification (48 FR 44716-42, September 29, 1983).
-Information on the likely presence and locations of these resources will be compiled to inform the data gap analysis, which will guide the location and intensity of inventory activities within the APE.
-Section 6.2.3, Inventory and Survey Methods describes the standards for documentation, collection and curation, and in-field artifact analyses during implementation of the inventory.
-It is expected that AGDC, or its contractors, will survey 100% of high and moderate probability areas within the direct APE, as determined by recent Cultural Resources Sensitivity Analyses (AKLNG 2014, AGDC 2018b).
+Information on the likely presence and locations of these resources will be compiled to inform the data gap analysis and sensitivity model, which will guide the location and intensity of inventory activities within the APE.

+6.2.1.1.
+Sensitivity Model